 - Demonstrated track record in publishing in peer reviewed journals is highly desired.

 - Performs other related duties as assigned or requested.
 The university reserves the right to add or change duties at any time.

-Required attachments: cover letter and resume
+Required attachments: Please attach a cover letter and resume

 Doctorate.
 Combined experience/education as substitute for minimum education